TheArchitect2000/zkiot-riscv-qemu-executable/README.md

 ./commitmentGenerator
 ```
 This command will prompt you to enter the path and filenames for `program.s`, `commitmentGenerator`, `class.json`, `device_config.json`, `setupX.json`, and `program_new.s` (the output file for the assembly code).
+- `program_commitment.json` - The commitment file to be uploaded to the blockchain.
+- `program_param.json` - Additional parameters file that accelerates proof generation program.
 - `program_new.s` - New generated assembly file with added macros.
 ```
+// program_new.s
   ....
   jal store_register_instances
   mul s2, s2, s3    // user code